Qovery/qovery-client-go/docs/ApplicationAdvancedSettings.md

 `func (o *ApplicationAdvancedSettings) HasHpaCpuAverageUtilizationPercent() bool`

 HasHpaCpuAverageUtilizationPercent returns a boolean if a field has been set.

+### GetSecurityServiceAccountName

+`func (o *ApplicationAdvancedSettings) GetSecurityServiceAccountName() string`

+GetSecurityServiceAccountName returns the SecurityServiceAccountName field if non-nil, zero value otherwise.

+### GetSecurityServiceAccountNameOk

+`func (o *ApplicationAdvancedSettings) GetSecurityServiceAccountNameOk() (*string, bool)`

+GetSecurityServiceAccountNameOk returns a tuple with the SecurityServiceAccountName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSecurityServiceAccountName

+`func (o *ApplicationAdvancedSettings) SetSecurityServiceAccountName(v string)`

+SetSecurityServiceAccountName sets SecurityServiceAccountName field to given value.

+### HasSecurityServiceAccountName

+`func (o *ApplicationAdvancedSettings) HasSecurityServiceAccountName() bool`

+HasSecurityServiceAccountName returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)